PedroGaya/hellblazers/content/player-rules/13-downtime.md

 Sometimes, however, you can’t afford all that time.
 These are times of **crisis**, during which the amount of available cycles is halved.
 Crisis can be entered as an extreme consequence or when at war with a faction (-3 rep).

-## Fallout

-### Entanglements
+## Entanglements

-The GM then makes a _tension roll_, where each dropped dice **prompts an impact move from the entanglements table**.
+The GM makes a _tension roll_, where each dropped dice **prompts an impact move from the entanglements table**.
 Each entanglement describes a thing that happens to the crew – some thugs annoy you, the cops come to interrogate you or other mistakes come running back.
 The GM may also spend tension to choose a move from the table and prompt it immediately.

 The GM may bring any one these moves into play immediately, hold them off until appropriate or make them as **faction moves** (so long as they're made against the players).
 In any case, if the prompted moves are not dealt with by the end of downtime, then the GM banks them as tension.

 Once prompted by the table, these moves cannot be skipped.
 The GM decides whether or not to cross them out from the table once resolved - some events only make sense as a one-time occurence, while cops being annoying is an all-the-time worry.

-#### Editing The Table
+### Editing The Table

 Every table starts with a predetermined set of events by the crew type, and there are two ways of editing it: